theupdateframework/taps/tap13.md

 namespace.
 Alice may want to require that the security team at her company still be used to decide which packages to trust.

-Finally, in fact, Alice's company may have dictated that references to a specific tag name should all (transparently) refer to a specific in-house version, which may not match the result of resolving foo using the repository's top-level targets metadata.
+Finally, in fact, Alice's company may have dictated that references to 'foo' should all (transparently) refer to a specific in-house version, which may not match the result of resolving foo using the repository's top-level targets metadata.
 Instead foo should refer to the name that is resolved using Alice’s